Skip to Main Content

 Simply put, wearing an abdominal binder may change the shape of the abdomen and size of an abdominal separation while someone is wearing it, but it does not actively train the abdominals and pelvic floor in relationship to the core as a whole.
 For long-term recovery and function, exercise and re-education of the core muscles is the most effective treatment.
 We recommend working with a physical therapists or exercise professional who specialize in postpartum recovery.

-Liz Miracle Headshot
+Liz Miracle headshot.

 Dr. Liz Miracle, PT, MSPT, WCS